INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 Make a habit of creating a mental checklist to make sure you’re not missing anything.
 As for me, here are my checklists, that soon became my habits to avoid being forgetful:

-- Before leaving the place I stood at or sat on, I double-check it to see if I left any of my belongings.
+- Before leaving the place I stood at or sat on, I double-check it to see if I had left any of my belongings.

 - I have a mental checklist of what to bring every day.
 For example, I tell myself, “Before I leave my home, I must bring these 5 things: ID, keys, water jug, cards, and cash.”
 I can forget everything else, but never these five items (because I will not survive the day without these.
 Lol.)